Clem Kadiddlehopper – Red Skelton’s country bumpkin character

-Clem Kadiddlehopper was one of Red Skelton’s most popular characters, portrayed on radio and television for several decades.
-Clem Kadiddlehopper was a country bumpkin, slow witted and big hearted.
-Although never intentionally hurtful, he would often cause clownish harm, typically to his long-suffering father. (“When the stork brought you, Clem, I should’ve shot it on sight!” )
+Clem Kadiddlehopper was one of Red Skelton’s most popular characters, portrayed on radio and television for decades.
+He was a country bumpkin, slow-witted and big-hearted.
+Although never intentionally hurtful, he would often cause clownish harm.
+Often to his long-suffering father. (“When the stork brought you, Clem, I should’ve shot it on sight!” )

 Depending on the needs of the story, Clem was either afraid of girls or actively chasing them, living on the family farm or working in town (such as in “Fish Market” )